EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 {{% report_intro id="42101" data="/uploads/table.csv" %}}

 The state of Pennsylvania enacted a strong eviction moratorium that extended until August 31st.
 Eviction filings related to nonpayment of rent were not accepted during that period, and filings in Philadelphia County were down to zero in April, May, and June.
 Filings increased markedly following the end of the moratorium.
+Execution of eviction orders are banned until at least March 31st, 2021.

 More detail on eviction protections in Philadelphia can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/pa/).